prismmodelchecker/prism/README.md

 PRISM was created and is still actively maintained by:

- * Dave Parker (University of Birmingham)
+ * Dave Parker (University of Oxford)
  * Gethin Norman (University of Glasgow)
  * Marta Kwiatkowska (University of Oxford)

-Development of the tool is currently led from Birmingham by Dave Parker.
+Development of the tool is currently led from Oxford by Dave Parker.
 Other current key developers are:

  * Joachim Klein (formerly Technische Universität Dresden)